Electrical Engineering (EE)

 EE 490.
 EE Senior Design I. 3 Hours.

 This course is taken by seniors as the first part of the senior design experience in the semester before EE 491.
 Projects may involve the design of a device, circuit system, process, or algorithm and topics covered may include the design process, project planning and management, and project costs, and includes aspects of ethics in engineering design, safety, environmental considerations, economic constraints, liability, manufacturing, and marketing.
 Projects are carried out using a team-based approach and selection and analysis of a design project to be continued in EE 491 is carried out.
 Written progress reports, a proposal, a final report, and oral presentations are required.
-Prerequisite: EE 319, EE 325, EE 332 or CS 332, EE 335, EE 340, EE 345, and EE 470; or by instructor consent; open only to Electrical Engineering majors.
+Taken in last 30 hours.
+Open only to Electrical Engineering majors.

 EE 491.
 EE Senior Design II.
 3 Hours.